logictester/fortigate/source/index.rst

   - FortiOS 6.4.4.1803 and above
   - FortiClient 6.4.2.1580 and above
-  - A user with a SafeNet Trusted Access authenticator is enrolled
+  - A user with a SafeNet Trusted Access authenticator enrolled
   - Users can authenticate using SafeNet Trusted Access